sybrew/the-seo-framework/readme.txt

 * **The full changelog can be found [here](http://theseoframework.com/?cat=2).**

 == Upgrade Notice ==

+= 3.3.0 =
+TODO This is a major upgrade.
+Make a backup of your database before updating.
+WordPress v4.9 (or higher) and PHP v5.6 (or higher) are now required.
+If you use the Extension Manager, update it to v2.TBA.TBA (or higher) before updating this plugin.
+Downgrading to v3.2.4 is possible, however with caveats.

 = 3.1.1 =
 This is a major upgrade.
 Make a backup of your database before upgrading.
 WordPress v4.6 (or greater) and PHP v5.4 (or greater) are now required.
 If you use the Extension Manager, update it to v1.5.2 (or greater) before upgrading this plugin.
 Downgrading to v3.0.6 possible.